makerdao/flap-auctions-api/README.md

   --http-address HTTP_ADDRESS
                         Address of the Flap API --http-port HTTP_PORT
-                        Port of the Flap API --events-query-interval EVENTS_QUERY_INTERVAL
+                        Port of the Flap API (default: 7777) --events-query-interval EVENTS_QUERY_INTERVAL
-                        time window to wait and recheck for events (in seconds, default: 30) --mongo-url MONGO_URL
+                        time window to wait and recheck for events (in seconds, default: 30) --sync-from-block SYNC_FROM_BLOCK
+                        Block to start syncing from (default: 10769102) --resync              Resync all events from the sync-from-block value to current block.
+Existing entries in db will be removed --mongo-url MONGO_URL
                         MongoDb connection string
   --tinydb              Use Tinydb